National Museums Scotland

 conditions and needs of the LGBT community.
 Our stories should be heard.

-Our history should not only be accessible in museums, but also be told
+Our history should not only be accessible in museums and libraries, but also be told

 through other means: storytelling,